-- a.
+a.
 The students (NS V40) choose the following based on a vote by the class.
 These can include faculty, or community registered nurses.

-- 1. Speakers

-- Student (one only)

-Speech(s) must be read by program director/faculty 1 week prior to pinning

-- Keynote (An RN from the community or from the clinical areas, faculty, or another person chosen from the college or community) - 2.
-Music - Must be approved by program director/faculty
+1. Speake ers • Student (one only) Spe ech(s) must be read by program director/faculty 1 week prior to pinning • Keynote or from the clinical areas, fa college or community) (An RN from the community culty, or another person chosen from the 2.
+Music • Must be approved by program Processional Recessional n director/faculty

-Processional Recessional